kataw/kataw/test/__snapshot__/parser/declarations/var/call-properties2.md

 // It should be fine when a function satisfies them all

 var b = function (x?) {
-  // It should be fine when a function satisfies them all return  "\"hi\"";
+  return  "\"hi\"";
 };
 // ...but should notice when a function doesn't satisfy them all var c = function (x) {
-  // It should be fine when a function satisfies them all return  "\"hi\"";
+  return  "\"hi\"";
 };
 ```